OscarMugendi/My-Gallery/README.md

 - Run the application.

 # Live Page
-A live version of this application is available at https://my-gallery-moringa.herokuapp.com/
+- A live version of this application is available at https://my-gallery-moringa.herokuapp.com/

+- The live page is currently not working.

+# Known Bugs
+- The modal for viewing individual images is not working.
+- Consequently, users cannot view details nor copy the url.
+- Heroku deployment has failed despite repeated attempts.

 # Author
 - Oscar Mugendi